3 observations after Harris' stellar night helps shorthanded Sixers top Raptors

 Following a Poeltl reverse layup, Embiid went down to the floor in apparent pain with 5:25 left in the first quarter and limped off to the sidelines.
 However, he returned to the court after the Sixers’ timeout.

+According to Sixers head coach Nick Nurse, Embiid turned his ankle and played through some soreness.

+“It’s fine,” Embiid said.
+“We’re going to have to check on it.
+I don’t know.
+We’ll see.”

-That was a welcome sight for the Sixers, but there wasn’t much else for Embiiid or the team to feel good about.
+The reigning MVP remaining in the game was a welcome sight for the Sixers, but there wasn't much else for Embiid or the team to feel good about in the first quarter.

 A tremendous Harris first half